google/bms-toolkit/docs/user-guide.md

 ## Downloading and staging the Oracle Software

 You must download and stage the Oracle software yourself, in accordance with the applicable licenses governing such software.
-The toolkit doesn't contain any Oracle software.
+The oracle-toolkit doesn't contain any Oracle software.
 You are responsible for procuring the Oracle software that you need and for complying with the applicable licenses.